0xAX/linux-insides/Initialization/linux-initialization-1.md

 			       _PAGE_ACCESSED | _PAGE_DIRTY)
 ```

-The `level2_kernel_pgt` is page table entry which contains pointer to the page middle directory which maps kernel space.
-It calls the `PDMS` macro which creates `512` megabytes from the `__START_KERNEL_map` for kernel `.text` (after these `512` megabytes will be module memory space).
+The `level2_kernel_pgt` is a page table entry that contains a pointer to the page middle directory mapping kernel space.
+It calls the `PDMS` macro which creates `512` megabytes from the `__START_KERNEL_map` for kernel `.text` (after these `512` megabytes there will be module memory space).

-The `level2_fixmap_pgt` is a virtual addresses which can refer to any physical addresses even under kernel space.
+The `level2_fixmap_pgt` are virtual addresses that can refer to any physical addresses even under kernel space.
 They are represented by the `4048` bytes of zeros, the `level1_fixmap_pgt` entry, `8` megabytes reserved for [vsyscalls](https://lwn.net/Articles/446528/) mapping and `2` megabytes of hole.

 You can read more about it in the [Paging](https://0xax.gitbook.io/linux-insides/summary/theory/linux-theory-1) part.

-Now, after we saw the definitions of these symbols, let's get back to the code.
+Now, after seeing definitions of these symbols, let's get back to the code.
 Next we initialize last entry of `pgd` with `level3_kernel_pgt`:

 ```C
 	pgd[pgd_index(__START_KERNEL_map)] = level3_kernel_pgt - __START_KERNEL_map + _PAGE_TABLE_NOENC;
 ```

-All of `p*d` addresses may be wrong if the `startup_64` is not equal to default `0x1000000` address.
-Remember that the `load_delta` contains delta between the address of the `startup_64` symbol which was got during kernel [linking](https://en.wikipedia.org/wiki/Linker_%28computing%29) and the actual address.
-So we add the delta to the certain entries of the `p*d`.
+All of `p*d` addresses may be wrong if the `startup_64` is not equal to the default `0x1000000` address.
+Remember that the `load_delta` contains the delta between the address of the `startup_64` symbol that we obtained during kernel [linking](https://en.wikipedia.org/wiki/Linker_%28computing%29) and the actual address.
+So we add this delta to the certain entries of the `p*d`.

 ```C
 	pgd[pgd_index(__START_KERNEL_map)] += load_delta;